-- 1. Evidence-based nursing practice takes into account (Select all that apply)
+- 1. What considerations are taken into account in evidence-based nursing practice?
+(Select all that apply.)

-- a. clinical expertise of the nurse.
+- a.
+Clinical expertise of the nurse

-- b. availability of staff and facility equipment.
+- b.
+Availability of staff and facility equipment

-- c. research evidence on the topic.
+- c.
+Research evidence on the topic

-- d. patient knowledge of the disease.
+- d.
+Patient knowledge of the disease

-- e. patient preference regarding care
+- e.
+Patient preference regarding care